Pwd9000-ML/blog-devto/posts/2022-GitHub-CodeSpaces/GitHub-CodeSpaces.md

 ## Creating your first CodeSpace

-In today's tutorial we will look at how easy it is to create a basic **CodeSpace** to get started.
+In this tutorial we will look at how easy it is to create a basic **CodeSpace** to get started.
 Afterwards, we will take a deeper look into how to create a **custom image** that can be maintained using a **dockerfile**, and lastly how to use an image hosted on a remote registry such as an **Azure Container Registry (ACR)**.
 Let's get started.

 I hope you have enjoyed this post and have learned something new.
 You can also find the code samples used in this blog post on my published [Github](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022-GitHub-CodeSpaces/code) page. :heart: